 Housing, Education & Public Sectors Peer discussion: controlling data risk in the age of AI

 This is a small, closed discussion.
 Just a group of people dealing with the same issues, comparing what’s working and what isn’t.
-The session will be hosted by Richard Holland (Field CISO), with input from Leon Butler (Data Security Solutions Director), both working day-to-day with organisations across housing, education and the wider public sector.
+The session will be hosted by Richard Holland (Field CISO), with input from Leon Butler (Data Security Solutions Director) who have both worked day-to-day with organisations across the SME landscape, housing, education and the wider public sector.

 A clearer sense of where your own data gaps might be